Moment

 A practical example of Macro lens workflow would be to use macro images in a bigger set of photographic series; they act as excellent supplemental captures to wider shots that withstand more detail.
 This makes a Moment Macro Lens the photographer’s favorite tool — it’s the highest quality and deserves recognition for how crisp and clean it captures magnified subject matter.

-And because of its intentional nature, the macro slows down a creative's workflow to evenly capture every spec.
+Because of its intentional nature, the macro slows down a creative's workflow to capture every spec evenly.

 Attempt to capture textures that are not normally seen by the naked eye.